thefuture2092/didia.me/content/posts/2021-05-05-how-to-keep-learning-while-working-part-2-learning-on-the-job.md

 ## Learning by experience

 Learning by experience was the preferred way for most people I talked to and I could easily see why.
-It's the default way we learn on the job and we don't even have to do anything to make it happen.
-It's a natural process.
+Learning by experience is the default way we learn on the job.
+Most of the times, we don't even have to do anything to make it happen.
+It just happens.
 In fact, as the great Julius Cesar once said, «Ut est rerum omnium magister usus» which translates to "experience is the best teacher".

 Learning by experience is great because it happens naturally on the job.
 It doesn't require us to spend any additional time or effort outside of what is already required by our job.
-It can be exceptionally great when working in a fast paced environnement were the type of problems we work on changes very often.
+It can exceptionally work wonders when working in a fast paced environnement where the job content changes very often.
 Unfortunately, that's not always the case for everybody.

-In fact, when working in a steady environnement, learning by experience can be very slow and limited.
-And  it also depends a lot on the job we are doing at the moment.
-For me personally, even when I was not able to find time to learn after work anymore, I was still able to learn by experience when doing my job.
-But it was not enough because I was learning only when working on something new, a new technology or a new framework which does not happen very often.
+In fact, when working on the same job content for a long period of time, learning by experience can be very slow and limited.
+For me personally, I am lucky to work in an environment which allows me to change frequently what I work on.
+But even in that environment, the learning opportunities weren't just enough for me.
+I realized I was usually learning only when working on something new, a new technology, a new framework or a new issue which was not frequent enough.
 Most of the time, I was just applying what I already knew.

 Another problem I had with only learning by experience was the feeling that I was not in control of what I was learning.
 I was not innovating anymore.
 I was only learning when faced with problems I didn't already know how to solve.